wangluheng328/BI-Significance/README.md

-# BA-Significance
+# BI-Significance

-We explore the significance of bidirectional architecure (BA) in classificaation tasks.
-Model used: LSTM and BiLSTM\

-All four used LSTM
+We explore the significance of bidirectional input (BI) in classificaation tasks.
+Model used: LSTM All four used LSTM

 original - I am fine\